cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 1. Select **Sharing settings** -\> **Sharing options**.
 2. Deselect **Allow users to receive files from users or shared drives outside of the organization**

+### The Following Policies Only Apply if External Sharing is Enabled

 #### GWS.DRIVEDOCS.1.3v0.1 Instructions
 1. Select **Sharing settings** -\> **Sharing options**.
 2. Select **Warn when files owned by users or shared drives in your organization are shared outside of your organization.**